-The International Brain Initiative established working groups to help deliver the aspirational goals.
-These groups include all member countries of the International Brain Initiative to ensure that nothing is being left behind in our progress to crack the brain’s code.
+The International Brain Initiative has established Working Groups to deliver its goals.
+These groups include all member countries of the IBI to ensure knowledge exchange and a commitment to progress in neuroscience research globally.

 There are currently five active Working Groups: Data Standards and Sharing, Neuroethics, Crosscultural, Emotional Brain, and Brain Mapping.
 The Executive Committee oversees strategic planning, communications and outreach, and the connections between the IBI and the larger neuroscience community.

 To implement mechanisms for data harmonization between existing global research efforts, international neuroscience-relevant societies, and neuroscience researchers.
 Learn more here.

 To address the ethical implications of neuroscience and the relationship between neuroscience and society from a global perspective.
 Learn more here.

 To bring together cross-cultural and non-Westernized strategies and ways of knowing and learning to advance the goals of the IBI for inclusive and global neuroscience.
 Learn more here.